shuzhao-li/mummichog3/README.md

 Mummichog is a Python program for analyzing data from high throughput, untargeted metabolomics.
 It leverages the organization of metabolic networks to predict functional activity directly from feature tables, bypassing metabolite identification.
-The version 2 is hosted at:
+The version 2 is hosted at: https://github.com/shuzhao-li/mummichog

-https://github.com/shuzhao-li/mummichog

 This is version 3 under development.

+## Input and Output

+Input:
+1. User supplied features with m/z, rtime, p-value from a statistical test.
+If no unique feature ID is supplied, row_number will be used as ID.
+2. [Optional] Annotation table on the features.
+3. [Optional] Metabolic model to use.
+Default and optional models are provided by mummichog.
+Default in JSON (option for web app preload).

+Annotation can be from authentic standards and MS/MS. We use metDataModel to structure annotation.
+One can use JMS to perform annotation on a dataset.

+The format of a metabolic model contains list_of_pathways, list_of_reactions and list_of_compounds.
+Some indexing and calculation on chemical formulas are involved in testing the match to metabolomic data patterns.
+Pathway definition may not be available in some models.
+"Subsystem" could be a substitute.

+The compound identifiers need to align with other data.
+This should be taken care of in mummichog supplied models.
+For developers, a translation module is needed.

+Outpout are
+1. Result tables and figures, result.html as ver 2.
+2. JSON strings from pathway analysis and network module analysis for programmatic use.

+There's a separate repository for web-based mummichog tool, which handles UI and result visualization.

+## Planning

+1. Move project to https://github.com/metabolomics-cloud, like https://scverse.org/

+2. New test datasets

+3. Milestone 3.1: Support of N metabolic models in JSON

+4. Milestone 3.2: Run with new annotation formats, backward compatible and user-supplied annotation is optional

+Azimuth DB should be renamed Mummichog DB?

+Francisco and YC deployed web mummichog apps.
+Let's keep this as core package, with minimal dependency.

+---
+Old text -

+## The mummichog suite includes

+* mummichog(3): core algorithm package for pathway/network analysis

+* cloud-mummichog: server and worker (RESTful) implementations

+* Azimuth DB: the chemical database for biology, including metabolic models

+* metDataModel: data models for metabolomics, used by mummichog and Azimuth DB

+* mass2chem: common utilities in interpreting mass spectrometry data, annotation

+* massBrowser: visualization using js (code reusable from CSM and mummichog web app)

 ## set up env for development (Python3, using virtualenv on Linux)